jet/Microservice-Edge-Testing-Example/overview.md

 the core business logic from the real producer, but this won't always be possible.

+### Provider Edge Testing

+In addition to just doing the normal, targeted, smaller unit tests focused on individual functions, the provider also tests the entire result of calling the functions exposed on its edge.
+These test the sum of the entire functionality of the provider including how the bits of business logic are wired together.

+To call the producer we use simple passthrough edge that calls the controllers of the producer directly, defined in the `DirectEdge` project. using this, on every test run, we run the testing function against both the fake and actual code to make sure the functionality of the fake stays in parity with the real production version of the code.
+The simple helper defined in `Helpers.fs` is what we pass every testing function into, which runs the test against both edges and reinializes the fake db every test so tests are always starting from a known state independent of the other tests, so we can run as many of these in parallel as we want.

+### Consumer Testing

+The client uses only the producer edge fake for unit tests, which like in the producer ensures that there is a version of the producer starting from a given state with a self contained database / external dependencies, with a small mocked-out codebase that runs entirely in memory on the consumers side.
+Another big win is that since the producer fake is self contained on the consumer's side, the consumer never has any dependencies on some kafka broker or extenal service being up during testing, but due to the defined interface is aware of all the functionality and can make sure its tests align with how the producer actually does run.

+### Testing Commands

-Also, by reimplementing the controller, we can tweak its behavior to simulate different states or levels of degraded performance that the producer might encounter in production.
+By reimplementing the controller, we can expose an interface for the client to tweak the fake's behavior to simulate different states or levels of degraded performance that the producer might encounter in production.
 For example, here we implemented methods to simulate the producer's database being down or unreachable.
 This allows clients to test against not just the expected results, but edge cases and errors that the producer might throw to the client in production.

-Also, a simple passthrough edge can be created that calls the controllers of the producer directly if you want to test it directly.
-We do this in a third edge, called `DirectEdge`, calling the producer directly as a way to test the real implementation's functionality.
-Both of these also allow for fully testing the api without full integration tests or trying to simulate kafka brokers or complicated docker setups.

-### Testing

-In the producer testing folder, we have two types of tests.
-Unit tests, which simply call the core bits of logic in isolation as we mentioned when looking over the business logic module, and Edge Tests, which call the functions exposed on the edge, and check responses to see if the entire system is working together correctly.
-Also, on every test run, we run the testing function through a helper, defined in `Helpers.fs`, which runs the same test against the fake and actual code to make sure the functionality keeps parity.
-Also, this reinitializes the fake db every test so you are always starting from a known state independent of the other tests, fulfilling the requirement for fast parallelized test running.

-The client uses only the producer edge fake for unit tests, which like in the producer ensures that there is a version of the producer starting from a given state with a self contained database / external dependencies, with a small mocked-out codebase that runs entirely in memory on the consumers side.
-Another big win that this brings is that since its all self contained on the consumer's side once they recieve the fake, the consumer never has any dependencies on some kafka broker or extenal service being up, but due to the defined interface is aware of all the functionality and can make sure its tests align with how the producer actually does run.